ibm-cloud-docs/dl/order-connect.md

 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
 * A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
 Default addresses for Direct Link 2.0 are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
+* _Beta participants only_ - If you joined the beta to connect your direct link to a transit gateway, keep in mind that a single Direct Link gateway instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
+Consider aggregating prefixes to keep within this limit.

+   The Transit Gateway Beta requires special approval.
+The use of this functionality should not be for production workloads.
+If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
+   {: beta}

 ## Partner-specific instructions
 {: #instructions-partner}